-How to choose an EMF meter?
-Which features to look out for and for which you should avoid overpaying?
-How to use them – user manuals and great videos!
+How to choose an EMF meter, which features to look out for and how to avoid overpaying.
+How to use the instrument – user manuals and great videos!
 Is there a device that measures all types of radiation?
 Are radiation measurements only needed when there is a significant radiation source nearby?
 Which radiation values are considered high and where are they usually recorded?
 What methods of protection are available if you find elevated prices?
-The last web page you are going to visit before you buy electromagnetic radiation meters!
+This is the last web page you are going to visit before you buy an electromagnetic radiation meter!

 What do radiation meters measure?

 EMF (electromagnetic fields) or EMR (electromagnetic radiaton) meters are divided into 3 main categories according to the type of the radiation they measure:

 - Low frequency radiation meters measure electric and magnetic fields from electrical and electronic devices, power cables and transformers etc.